 There are encouraging articles about homeschooling, curriculum reviews, and information about homeschool curriculum on our website.

-We homeschool all of our children through high school, eight have graduated.
-Our last child is doing homeschool high school.
-Five graduated from college and two are in college.
+We homeschool all of our children through high school, all nine have graduated from our homeschool high school.
+Five are college graduates and two are in college.

 One son decided to work in the real world after completing homeschool high school.
 He is pursuing a different path at this point.
 If he wants to attend college down the road, he is capable.
 That’s up to him.
 Our job as parents was to send him out into the world prepared to follow God’s will for his life.

 Their employers are impressed with their character, behavior, and work skills.
 Their college professors are impressed and tell us about the differences they see in our children!

 Are they perfect children?
 No, they make mistakes like everyone, but God is perfecting them.

 The further we go on the homeschool path, the more convinced we are that it is the BEST for our children!
 If you are able, we encourage you to teach your children at home.

 This is copyrighted material.
 You are granted permission to copy it for your own use and not for resale.
 If you wish to use it in your support group newsletter, we ask that you include the following information at the end of the article: